-In modern concepts Kant stated: it doesn't matter what reality is like, you live in an independent computer reality of your mind.
+In modern concepts Kant stated: it doesn't matter what reality is like, you live in the 'fata morgana' of an independent computer reality of your mind.

-The picture left shows: the influence of the Kantian model of reality on western science is IMMENSE.
+The picture in left column shows: the influence of the Kantian model of reality on western science is IMMENSE.

-Kant treated his idea 'mind reality' as 'natural law', as the god given sourcecode of reality (intelligent rules).
+Kant treated his idea 'mind reality' as 'natural law', as the god given structure of reality (intelligent rules).